IP Cameras: Cameras that support Onvif or RTSP will work. There are hundreds of compatible models.

 Click on a camera brand for specific advice:

-- Camect streams video and records continuously, and will quickly drain the battery on battery-operated models.
+- Camect streams video from the camera continuously, and will quickly drain the battery on any battery-operated model.
+Batteries may not even last a day for some people.

 - Arlo also has a limit of 5 live streams per base station.
-Bear this in mind if you have several cameras that share a base station that you’d like to use with Camect.
+Bear this in mind if you have several Arlo cameras that share a base station and you’d like to use them all with Camect.

 All regular Amcrest IP cameras (i.e. most of their products) work well with Camect.
-However the “Amcrest SmartHome” line of cameras will not work.
+However some “Amcrest SmartHome” cameras will not work.

-If your cameras are plugged into the back of a video recorder, please read the video recorder advice above too.
+If your cameras are plugged into the back of a video recorder, please also read the video recorder advice near the top of this page.

 Almost all Axis IP cameras will work.
 The exception is the “Axis Companion” line of cameras that do not support RTSP or third party integration.